 Dental Implants FAQs

 Besides dentures and bridges, getting dental implants is another way to restore missing teeth.
 One of the advantages of getting implants than bridges is that you wouldn’t need to disturb your neighboring healthy teeth to support the replacement for one missing tooth.
+Click to watch the videos below.

 Implants also function better in chewing and are easier to maintain than bridges and dentures.
 You won’t need to worry that it might slip while eating, and it can be easily cleaned with simple brushing and flossing.
 To know more about implants, here are some questions patients usually ask about dental implants: